[2024 Graduates] New Graduate's Experience of Passing the AWS Cloud Practitioner Exam [Shikoku Office]

 1-3: Repeat

-All you have to do is repeat the above two steps until you feel satisfied.
+All that's left is to repeat the two steps above until you're satisfied.

-Before you know it, reading the textbook will become a daily routine, and you will be able to talk about the contents without the textbook.
+Eventually, reading the textbook will become a daily routine, and the day will come when you can talk about its contents without needing the textbook.

 For reference, it took me about a month to memorize the contents of the reference book

-Once you feel like you've finished reading the reference book, you're ready to move on to the next phase.
+Once you feel you've finished reading the textbook, it's a sign that you're ready to move on to the next phase.

-Even when you move on to the next phase, make sure you continue reading the reference book from Phase 1 at the beginning.
+Even when you move on to the next phase, make sure to continue reading the textbook from Phase 1 at the beginning.

 Phase 2: Take the mock exam